sulu/sulu/UPGRADE.md

 Write permissions for the webserver must be set on `web/uploads` instead of `web/uploads/media` alone to support simple cache clearing.

+### BlameSubscriber

+The BlameBehavior has been moved from the DocumentManager component to the Sulu Content component.
+Documents which implemented `Sulu\Component\DocumentManager\Behavior\Audit\BlameBehavior` should now implement `Sulu\Component\Content\Document\Behavior\BlameBehavior` instead.

 ### Admin Commands

 The method `getCommands` on the Admin has been removed, because Symfony can